What 'Stand Your Ground' Laws Mean in Missouri

 Before the “stand your ground” law went into effect, guns owners in Missouri who were facing an imminent threat from another party had a duty of retreat—assuming it was possible to do so.
 Under the old system, one could only use deadly force in self-defense if retreat was not possible.

-If a person is in a place where they are permitted to be, whether it is their home or in public, they have the right to use of deadly force in self-defense or in defense of another innocent party—even if they potentially had the opportunity to safely retreat.
+If a person is in a place where they are permitted to be, whether it is their home or other property, they have the right to use of deadly force in self-defense or in defense of another innocent party—even if they potentially had the opportunity to safely retreat.

-To be clear, a person can only use deadly force in defense if they have a reasonable fear that the alleged offender is threatening them, or another innocent person, with deadly force.
+To be clear, a person can only use deadly force in defense if they have a reasonable fear that the alleged offender is presenting them, or another innocent person, with an imminent threat of deadly force or bodily harm.
 Further, a person who is deemed to be the aggressor in a confrontation that turns deadly will be deemed ineligible to raise a “stand your ground” defense.

 Raising a “Stand Your Ground” Defense is Complicated